cwadge/junk-drawer/transcode-monster.md

 - **Multi-episode files**: Automatically splits by chapters for disc rips with multiple episodes
 - **Audio/subtitle management**: Language filtering, format conversion, disposition handling
 - **Configurable**: Config file + CLI arguments for full control

+## Dependencies
+- `bash` - The script is written in bash for simplicity, and we use its built-in error handling
+- `bc` - For doing advanced things like automatically calculating whether or not a series is broken up by chapter or by file
+- `ffmpeg` - The latest version available to you, e.g. with a rolling distro like `arch` or utilizing the [deb-multimedia](https://www.deb-multimedia.org/) repository for Debian.
+- `VA-API`_(optional)_ -  Use your GPU to give you a massive encoding speedup (usually available through packages like `mesa-va-drivers` or `va-driver-all`)

 ## Quick Start